yonatan-ratner/yonatan-ratner/README.md

 ======================================================================================================================================
 Software Developer
 ---------------------------
-Started coding in high-school and have been doing so since, focusing on improving my problem solving skills regardless of coding language, and have found that I resonate most with Backend and Embedded roles that speak to the logical part of me, while stimulating the creative. </br> </br>
+Started coding in high-school and have been doing so since, focusing on improving my problem solving skills regardless of coding language, and have found that I resonate most with roles that speak to the logical part of me, while stimulating the creative. </br> </br>
 🌍  I'm based in Modi'in, Israel </br>
 🖥️  See my portfolio at [Netlify](https://yonatan-ratner-portfolio.netlify.app/) </br>
 ✉️  You can contact me at [yonaratner@gmail.com](mailto:yonaratner@gmail.com) </br>